syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Use-NHibernate-with-Grid.md

  {% endhighlight %}

-N> In the above code example, the ORM mapping is performed by using the xml-documents and the mapping files are Employee.cfg.xml and EmployeeMap.hbm.xml
+N> In the above code example, the ORM mapping is performed by using the XML-documents and the mapping files are Employee.cfg.xml and EmployeeMap.hbm.xml